bshack/trndyModel/README.md

 This will emit a 'change' event.

-## Collections Usage
+## Collection Usage

-This example is for using collections.
+Collections are arrays.
+They can hold models or any other data types.

 ### Require